upstash/examples/examples/next-chatapp-with-kafka/README.md

 ### Deployment

 The current version of this example is deployed to Fly.io.
-You can checkout the [blogpost](upstash.com/blog/author/fahreddin/next-chatapp-with-kafka) to learn about the deployment process.
+You can check out the [blogpost](https://upstash.com/blog/next-chatapp-with-kafka) to learn about the deployment process.

 ## Learn More